Trumpcoin (TRUMP) Trading Down 69.1% Over Last Week

-Trumpcoin (TRUMP) traded down 63.7% against the U.S. dollar during the 1 day period ending at 20:00 PM Eastern on September 3rd.
-Trumpcoin has a market capitalization of $340,950.41 and approximately $867.00 worth of Trumpcoin was traded on exchanges in the last 24 hours.
-One Trumpcoin coin can currently be purchased for $0.0516 or 0.00000118 BTC on popular exchanges.
-In the last week, Trumpcoin has traded 69.1% lower against the U.S. dollar.
+Trumpcoin (TRUMP) traded down 63.7% against the US dollar during the one day period ending at 7:00 AM ET on September 8th.
+Trumpcoin has a total market cap of $340,950.41 and $867.00 worth of Trumpcoin was traded on exchanges in the last 24 hours.
+One Trumpcoin coin can currently be purchased for about $0.0516 or 0.00000118 BTC on cryptocurrency exchanges.
+During the last week, Trumpcoin has traded down 69.1% against the US dollar.

 - Baby Bitcoin (BBTC) traded 16.4% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.